maximilian-sh/gustus-cocktails/README.md

 # Gustus Cocktails Database

-This repository contains the cocktail database for the Gustus app, including recipes and translations.
+This repository contains the cocktail database for the Gustus app, including recipes, translations, and images.

 ## Structure